-Paying regular extra payments toward your principal balance provides enormous savings.
-Borrowers accomplish this goal in a few ways.
-Paying one additional full payment one time every year is probably the simplest to track.
-If you can't pay an extra whole payment all at once, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
-Another very popular option is to pay a half payment every other week.
-The result is you will make one additional monthly payment each year.
-These options differ slightly in reducing the total interest paid and shortening payback length, but each will significantly shorten the length of your mortgage and lower the total interest paid over the duration of the loan.
+Here's a simple trick to significantly reduce the length of your mortgage and save thousands over the course of your loan: Make extra payments that apply toward your loan principal.
+Borrowers use different methods to meet this goal.
+Making one extra full payment once a year is probably the easiest to keep track of.
+If you can't pay an additional whole payment all at once, you can divide that payment by 12 and write a check for that additional amount monthly.
+Finally, you can commit to paying a half payment every two weeks.
+These options differ slightly in lowering the total interest paid and reducing payback length, but each will significantly reduce the duration of your mortgage and lower the total interest you will pay over the duration of the loan.

-Here's an example: several years after moving into your home, you get a huge tax refund,a large legacy, or a cash gift; , you could apply a portion of this windfall toward your loan principal, resulting in significant savings and a shorter payback period.
-Unless the loan is very large, even small amounts applied early can yield huge benefits over the duration of the loan.
+For example: several years after moving into your home, you get a larger than expected tax refund,a large legacy, or a non-taxable cash gift; , you could pay a portion of this windfall toward your mortgage loan principal, which would result in huge savings and a shortened loan period.
+Unless the loan is quite large, even small amounts applied early in the loan period can yield huge savings over the life of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.